 Explore our website and find out just how much Croydon has to offer.

 Develop Croydon runs a series of events each year, aimed at raising awareness of the opportunities which exist in London’s biggest growth area.
-If you would like to join the delegation at these events or take part in an Investor Tour please contact us.
+Delegate places are now available for the 2017 Conference which takes place on Tuesday, November 21st.
+If you would like to attend the conference and/or take part in an Investor Tour please contact us.
 To view our events please click the button below.

 With its focus on small independent retailers and eateries creating a unique shopping and dining experience, the first Boxpark in Shoreditch draws visitors from all over London, the UK and beyond.
 Now Boxpark is opening its second branch at the new Ruskin Square development, built from refitted shipping containers to offer a shopping experience like no other.